-Philip spent most of his career at the CRU group, from which he has recently retired.
+Philip spent most of his career at the CRU group, from which he retired in December 2013.
 He is now available for consulting projects, as an independent consultant or on a subcontracted basis.

 2003-13 — Senior Managing Consultant for CRU Strategies

 CRU Strategies is the consulting division of the group.
 He was involved in strategic advice for clients (particularly for market entry and product optimisation) as well as projects involving due diligence for financial transactions and feasibility studies, improved product/market strategies, competitive analysis, product value in use, and infrastructure assessment for mining and metals projects.
 His specialities have been steel, and ferrous raw materials (iron ore, coking coal and coke, DRI/HBI, and scrap).
 He has also managed projects on ferroalloys (nickel, chrome, molybdenum, manganese and silicon, vanadium), copper, and bauxite.
 Projects included managing and training project teams, and client liaison, as well as marketing.
 He has acted as an expert witness for commercial dispute resolution.

 1994-2003 — Director, Steel Business Unit, CRU International